 Water sports at Surin Beach

-Kayaks can be hired and are particularly popular on the exclusive Pansea Beach a short distance away, which is only accessible through the hotels there or via the sea or hotels in that area.
-Laem Singh Beach is a little further, but within reach if kayaking.
+Kayaks are particularly popular on the exclusive Pansea Beach, which you can only access via the sea or hotels in that area.
+Laem Singh Beach is a little further, but within reach by kayak.

 Snorkelling at Surin Beach